dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

   Edge | v79+
   Safari<sup>2</sup> | v11.1+

-  <sup>1</sup> iOS 14.3+ is required for camera video streaming in Chrome and Firefox or Apps using webviews.
+  <sup>1</sup> On iOS device, iOS 14.3+ is required for camera video streaming in apps using webviews, include Chrome for iOS and Firefox for iOS.

   <sup>2</sup> Safari 11.2.2 ~ 11.2.6 are not supported.